arktronic/wfng/ARCHITECTURE.md

 Data can be shared between calling APIs, Steps, and Tasks.
 A Starter Step can read data from its entry point, which may include API information or arbitrary data.
 Other Steps can similarly read data from their entry points.
 Step exit points allow the passing of arbitrary data to the next Step or to other Tasks.

-For more advanced scenarios, arbitrary data can be persisted on a per-Step, per-Task, and per-Process basis, as well as per instances of running Tasks.
+For more advanced scenarios, arbitrary data can be persisted on a per-Step or per-Task basis, as well as per instances of running Tasks.

 # Security